tansive/tansive/README.md

 You shouldn't, especially if you are a company.
 But I hope you will consider supporting this project so it can get to a place where it earns your trust.
 This means trying this out in your non-production environments with real workloads, and sharing feedback on what problems you face or the problems you would like to see Tansive solve.
 Thank you in advance!

-#### I see a lot of code.
+#### I see a large initial commit.
 Where is this coming from?

-Tansive was developed privately in [github.com/anand-tnsv](https://github.com/anand-tnsv) and then moved to this repository to provide a clean starting point for open-source development.
-The full development history is publicly archived at that repository.
+Tansive was developed privately and then moved to this repository to provide a clean starting point for open-source development.
+The [respositories](https://github.com/anand-tnsv) are publicly archived for historical reference.

 100% of the code is from a single author @anand-tan.
-About 50% of the code is test.
-Tansive uses a lot of schemas and therefore needs lots of boiler plate tests that were readily auto-generated.
 That said, it stands on the shoulders of the many that wrote the excellent Go packages I've made liberal use of.

 #### I see that Tansive is a company.
 Are you VC backed, bootstrapped?

-No. Tansive is currently funded by the sweat equity of the founder.
+No. Tansive is currently funded by sweat equity from the founder.
 Next steps depend on how the preview releases are received.

 ## 🛠️ Dependencies: